Programs > Brochure

 - Internships in Arequipa (non-credit bearing)

 - Opportunity to hike Chachani or Misti, two snowcapped volcanoes near Arequipa

 - Visit to the capital city of Lima, including to government ministries, non-profits, religious sites, and museums (cost included)

 - Bus trip from Lima to Arequipa with visits to a working farm and winery and archeological sites, among others (cost included)

 - Trips to Lake Titikaka, the Inka capital of Cusco, Machu Picchu including the vaunted "Inka Trail," the Peruvian Amazon and Bolivia (cost included)

 Students will live with host families in Arequipa.
 All meals are included in the program fee.
-During excursions, students will stay in hotels and will receive stipends for meals.
+During program excursions, students will stay in hotels and all meals will be covered.